qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ## Removing unused data (complete *after* the workshop)

-Choose one of these options:
+After you are done using your data, it's important to practice good resource stewardship and remove the uneeded files/buckets.

-### Option 1: Delete data only (if you plan to reuse bucket for other datasets)
+**Option 1: Delete data only (if you plan to reuse bucket for other datasets)**
 - Go to S3, navigate to the bucket.
 - Select files to delete, then **Actions > Delete**.

-### Option 2: Delete the S3 bucket entirely (you no longer need the bucket or data)
+**Option 2: Delete the S3 bucket entirely (you no longer need the bucket or data)**
 - Select the bucket, click **Actions > Delete**.
 - Type the bucket name to confirm deletion.